OlympusDAO-Education/Documentation/bonding.md

 ## What is bonding?

-**Bondig is the secondary value accrual strategy of Olympus.** Bonds are a cross between a fixed income product, a futures contract, and an option.
+**Bonding is the secondary value accrual strategy of Olympus.** Bonds are a cross between a fixed income product, a futures contract, and an option.
 The protocol quotes the bonder with terms for a trade at a future date.
 These terms include a predefined amount of OHM the bonder will receive and the time when vesting is